epicmaxco/epic-spinners/README.md

   }
 </script>
 ```
-To use pure html/css version visit our [gallery](http://vuestic.epicmax.co) and click any spinner to see it's html/css source code
+To use pure html/css version, visit our [gallery](http://vuestic.epicmax.co) and click any spinner to see its html/css source code

 ## Vue.js components list
 You can easily configure spinners' size, color and animation speed